javapark1/hazelcast-addon-bundles/help/bundle-imdg-4.0-docker-debezium_kafka/README.md

 ### Desktop

-You can also install the desktop app and browse the map contents.
+You can also install the desktop app and browse and query the map contents.

 ```console
 create_app -app desktop